 2 Pikes Peak Hill Climb (USA)

 The full name of this car race is Pikes Peak International Hill Climb and is held since 1916 – the second oldest race in the country that is held in the mountainous area of Colorado, in the United States.
 The road has not been fully laid and the first paved path occurred in a time of 20 minutes and 55 seconds.
+This insane track is just like to play a real life car race video game.

 Currently the track has almost 20 kilometers – now fully paved that contains 156 curves.
 With 16 categories, one can say that everything can participate in the race virtually except the wheels and engines.